adobe/spectrum-css/.changeset/selfish-singers-lie.md

 "@spectrum-css/tokens": minor
 ---

-fixes a compilation issue in the tokens dist artifacts
+Fixes a compilation issue in the tokens dist artifacts